2mol/pboy/README.md

 - Open a file from the library with <kbd>Enter</kbd> or <kbd>Space</kbd>.
 - Quit the application with <kbd>Esc</kbd> or <kbd>Ctrl + c</kbd>.

-# Dependencies

-1. `pdftotext`.
-If you have homebrew installed on your mac, you can install it with: `brew cask install pdftotext`.

 # Install

+Make sure you have both `pdftotext` and `pdfinfo` installed.
+If you are using homebrew on Mac you can get them with `brew install poppler`.
+On Linux, install `poppler` with your package manager of choice.

-For now you need stack (cabal probably works too):
+For now you need stack to compile PaperBoy (cabal probably works too):

 ```
 git clone git@github.com/2mol/pboy.git